ryanatkn/blocks/README.md

   [www.spiderspace.org](https://www.spiderspace.org)
-- in this repo, create patterns, components, and helpers around a serializable block data structure that renders as Svelte components for layout and content, that can be safely used from untrusted sources
+- in this repo, create patterns, components, and helpers around a serializable block data structure that renders as Svelte components for layout and content, that works well with a structured editor, and that can be safely used from untrusted sources

 ## motivation